Interactions-Nexus/Nexus-Wiki/interactions/int-sigchain.md

 - The chair will invoice the embassy for the allocated funds by 26th of each month and is responsible to invoice is filled per the template.

-- The chair is responsible to pay team members based on invoices received, but after checking and making sure the invoice is filled as described in the template and conforms to the agreed renumeration and there is no overcharging.
-In case the chair needs more clarity he can aproach the concerned group facilitator(s).
+- The chair is responsible to pay team members based on invoices received, but after checking and making sure the invoice is filled as described in the template and conforms to the agreed remuneration and there is no overcharging.
+In case the chair needs more clarity he can approach the concerned group facilitator(s).

 ## Payments from the Sigchain